monobasic/Angular-Reactive-Demo-Shop/README.md

 ```
 Runs a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Checkout the shop
+Point your browser to localhost:4200

 ### Run unit tests
 ```
 $ng test